miloserdow/capistrano-deploy/README.md

 # Capistrano actions
-Github Actions for Capistrano.
+Github deploy action for Capistrano.
+Use this action to automate your capistrano deployment process.

-Currently deploy action is supported.

 ## Inputs
 ### `target`